FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/expand_pro_withoutTars.md

 **'V 'Options [Optional]**

 Specifies the chain version (air, pro, max).
-The default value is air.。
+The default value is air。

 **'c 'option [Optional]**

 Specifies the path of the service configuration file.
 This path must include config.toml.
-The default value is. / BcosBuilder / pro / config.toml.。
+The default value is. / BcosBuilder / pro / config.toml。

 **'o 'option [Optional]**